tttppp/ragl/rules.md

 * Total strikes (less strikes is better)
 * RAGL Ladder rating from the Friday before the Bo5s started

-1.3.4 Strikes can be given for a number of different reasons, including failure to report a match, cheating, etc. Each strike is marked in Scoreboards.
+1.3.4 Strikes can be given for a number of different reasons, including failure to report a match, cheating, etc. Strikes are listed in the forum.

-1.3.5 Three strikes accumulated during the season result in a straight Disqualification from the group stage.
-Disqualified players are cleared of any group stage results in that season and are placed last in their respective group.
+1.3.5 Three strikes accumulated during the season result in a straight disqualification from the group stage.
+Disqualified players are cleared of any group stage results in that season and are placed last in their group.

 1.3.6 Players finishing in the top 4 spots of Masters are promoted into Masters Playoffs which decide final standings in Masters.